-Shot in collaboration with biologist Younes Boundir, Atlantic Ragagar is an experimental film on seaweed and pollution on the Moroccan Atlantic coast.
-With its clear water, the Sidi Bouzid beach hosts dozens of seaweed species.
-Further south in Safi, marine biodiversity suffers from pollution caused by industrial phosphate plants.
-The film is an attempt to listen to coastal life, inviting the spectator into a process of ecological transformation.
-If pollution often remains hidden in the landscape, the effects of toxicity are rendered through the voice and bodily presence of the main character.
-As she hums, sings, breathes, and silently interacts with algae, a new figure progressively emerges, “maouj”, an aquatic body open to transcorporeal and interspecies speculations.
+Shot in collaboration with biologist Younes Boundir on the Moroccan Atlantic coast, Atlantic Ragagar is an experimental film about seaweed and pollution.
+With its clear waters, the beach at Sidi Bouzid is home to dozens of species of algae.
+Further south, in Safi, marine biodiversity suffers from pollution caused by phosphate factories.
+The film takes a listening approach to these phenomena, inviting viewers to enter into a process of ecological transformation.
+While pollution often remains invisible and inaudible, its effects are rendered through the voice and presence of performer Iman Zoubai.
+Through singing, breathing and interactions with algae, a new figure gradually emerges, “maouj”, an aquatic body open to transcorporeal and interspecies speculation.

 Concept, camera, sound, editing: Gilles Aubry